Riser17/Riser17/README.md

 #### What I'm Currently Up To:

 - 🚀 Working on HealthCare Solution app Project – Healthcare application that aims to provide users with easy and convenient access to medical services.
-With EMED4U, users can search for healthcare providers in their area, book appointments with doctors, and access their medical records.
+With this app, users can search for healthcare providers in their area, book appointments with doctors, and access their medical records.

 In short, HealthCare Solution is a powerful healthcare platform that offers a range of services to users, with the API enabling developers to take advantage of its features and build custom applications that leverage its functionality.
 - 💬 Open to collaboration and exploring new opportunities in the tech world.